What is credit history?

 Using a report card analogy, your credit report would be the report card document itself, with information about how you did on all of your assignments for a semester.
 Your credit score would be an overall letter grade, such as an A+ or a D.

 It’s important to note that you won’t find your credit score on your credit report.
-To see your numeric credit score, rather than the information that goes into it, you can purchase it directly from one of the major credit bureaus or use a free credit score service from a credit card issuer such as American Express or Capital One.
+To see your numeric credit score, rather than the information that goes into it, you can purchase it directly from one of the major credit bureaus.
+You may also be able to get a free credit score from a credit card issuer such as American Express or Capital One, sometimes even if you aren’t an account holder with that bank.

 Why credit history is important